DU & Community Support

 University Reporting Options (Not Confidential)

 You are always free to report sexual assault, stalking, harassment, or relationship violence to the University.
 This can be done through Campus Safety or the DU Title IX office.
-Reports cannot be kept confidential and may result in a Title IX investigation conducted by the University.
+Reports are NOT confidential and result in a Title IX investigation conducted by the University.

 Title IX investigations are separate from law enforcement investigations.
 You have the option of reporting only to the University, only to law enforcement, to both, or to neither.